In This Article

 Sold already?
 Well, before you start rushing out to look for products, here are all the important details of what you should be keeping an eye out for:

 We know there's a lot going happening on your bathroom shelves, so luckily, amino acids don't require an entirely new step in your routine.
 They're just an addition; one that will make your products work harder.
 As Kluk explains, this is because "amino acids can combine together to form protein fragments known as peptides, which have been studied and proven to increase skin firmness and texture and to reduce wrinkles when applied topically to the skin."
-That's right, when you see peptides as an ingredient in your products you're essentially getting something built by amino acids; it's just an evolved form, if you will.
+Elaborates Dr. Farber, "In skin care, peptides can be absorbed from topical creams and help to stimulate collagen production.
+Certain peptides help reduce wrinkle formation and others help reduce inflammation and promote skin repair."
+That's right, when you see peptides as an ingredient in your products you're essentially getting something built by amino acids; it's just an evolved form.

 How to Use Them

 While you can get some of the benefits from your diet or through supplements, it's become clear that using amino acids in your skin routine gives you an extra boost.
+As is explained by Dr. Farber, "Amino acids are great in a skincare regimen to help with collagen regeneration.
+The ingredient is most commonly found in facial creams, especially those for sensitive areas like around the eyes."
 Kluk adds that "if you would like to introduce these into your skincare routine, a moisturizer or eye cream would be a good place to start."

 The Best Products with Amino Acids